 - Obey the driver at all times.
 Always identify yourself when asked by the driver, showing ID upon request.
 Be courteous to the driver and other bus passengers. - 2.
 Be at the bus stop 5 minutes prior to scheduled pick-up time in the morning. - 3.
 Stand a safe distance from the curb or highway.
 (10 feet back or 5 giant steps) - 4.
 Always use the steps and handrail when boarding and leaving the bus. - 5.
 When crossing the street by school bus, always cross in front of the bus. - Sit quickly and quietly in the assigned seat.
 Remain seated facing forward in your assigned seat while the bus is moving.
-The aisle is not to be blocked at any time.

-- No eating, drinking (except water in plastic bottles), smoking, chewing gum or spitting inside the bus. - 8.
+The aisle is not to be blocked at any time. - No eating, drinking (except water in plastic bottles), smoking, chewing gum or spitting inside the bus. - 8.
 Keep hands, head, arms and all objects inside the bus at all times.
 Keep hands and feet to yourself at all times. - 9.
 Talk in normal tones; loud, rude, vulgar or obscene language is prohibited. - 10.
 Keep the bus clean and free of damage.
 Do not write on, mark on, or cut seats. - 11.
 State Law prohibits the following items on school bus:

-Alcoholic beverages Weapons Explosive

-Dangerous or narcotic drugs

-Legally prohibited substances

-Animals, insects or reptiles
+Alcoholic beverages Weapons Explosive Fireworks Dangerous or narcotic drugs Glass items Tobacco Legally prohibited substances Smoke or stink bombs Balloons Animals, insects or reptiles Other dangerous objects